 - Reduction in the use of preservatives, reducing shelf lives of shelf stable foods

-These issues are causing additional costs and additional challenges for manufacturers.
+Indeed, these issues cause additional costs and additional challenges for manufacturers.
 Manufacturer’s customers (retailers, food service companies) often fine them for delivering product late.
 The customer does not care about the reason for a late delivery.
 If it is late, it is late and a fee is charged.
-In many situations, this is part of the initial supplier to buyer agreement in addition to stocking fees that manufacturers pay to retailers.
+And in many situations, this is part of the initial supplier to buyer agreement in addition to stocking fees that manufacturers pay to retailers.
 In addition products are not making it to the retail shelves on time – impacting revenues, not just costs.
 For most manufacturers, a by-product issue arises, depletion in shelf life.
-Another challenge that has occurred is that the transportation issues are not just impacting the delivery of finished goods to retailers.
-In many cases, the same trucking companies and same vehicles are used for the transport of raw materials into the manufacturer.
-This has increased costs upstream.
+Also the transportation issues are not just impacting the delivery of finished goods to retailers.
+In many cases, companies use the same trucking companies and same vehicles for the transport of raw materials into the manufacturer.
+In fact, this has increased costs upstream.

 Higher transportation costs are a fact.
-To deliver products to customers, transportation is needed.
+To deliver products to customers, we need transportation.
 There is no way around that issue.
-These new challenges can be a catalyst for manufacturers to take a step back and analyze their entire business process.
+Moreover, these new challenges can be a catalyst for manufacturers.
+I helps them to take a step back and analyze their entire business process.